-Anyone promising to give you off-the-shelf solutions for sensitive data science projects is most likely deceiving you because such don’t exist at the moment and may never.
-Our idea of improving organizations, people and society at large involves tailoring specific solutions to address specific needs.
+Anyone promising to give you off-the-shelf solutions for sensitive data science projects is most likely deceiving you because such things don’t currently exist.
+Our idea of improving organizations, people, and society at large involves tailoring specific solutions to address specific needs.

 A good data science team is always developing valuable services in response to market demands.
 This is one thing we encourage our teams to do regularly and in addition, they proactively let go of obsolete services at intervals.
-Our teams comprise professionals from diverse backgrounds and this is an advantage because from their various perspectives, we can better understand and tackle problems that our clients may have.
+Our teams comprise professionals from diverse backgrounds.
+Because of this, we can better understand problems that our clients may have.
 In comparison with homogeneous teams, diverse teams are generally better at handling creative tasks and making decisions.

 We are efficient

-One thing we have come to realize is the fact that problems are always changing form.
-So it is common to find ourselves in situations where it seems like we have lost focus because some problems we’re trying to solve for clients give birth to more problems.
-Instead of retreating at such times, we hang on and brainstorm to develop the most befitting solutions as quickly as possible.
+One thing we realize is the fact that problems are always changing form, so it is common to find ourselves in situations where it seems like we have lost focus because some problems we’re trying to solve for clients conceive more problems.
+Instead of retreating at such times, we hang on to develop the most befitting solutions as quickly as possible.

 Awareness pays off

 It’s good to be smart.
 But smart people must continually review their knowledge and be aware of trending topics around them.
-Otherwise, they may not stand a chance against their colleagues, competitors, or clients who may not even be half as smart.
+Otherwise, they may not stand a chance against their colleagues, competitors, or clients who may less intelligent.

 The importance of effective communication